 The Internal Revenue Service uses a different, less inclusive test to determine if an individual is an employee or an independent contractor.
-Basically, the IRS test is similar to the A part of the unemployment ABC Test and only looks at whether the employer provides direction and control over the services being performed.
+Basically, the IRS test is similar to the "A" part of the unemployment ABC Test and only looks at whether the employer provides direction and control over the services being performed.
 The courts have considered many facts in deciding whether a worker is an independent contractor or an employee.
-These relevant facts fall into three main categories: behavioral control; financial control; and relationship of the parties.
+These relevant facts fall into three main categories; behavioral control; financial control; and relationship of the parties.
 It is possible to reach different conclusions on the employment status of an individual when different tests are used.

-Employers should understand that the Department will follow Vermont law and use the ABC test to determine if a worker is an employee for unemployment insurance purposes.
-This is true even if the IRS "Evidentiary Factors" test has a different outcome.
+Employers should understand that the department will follow Vermont law and use the ABC test to determine if a worker is an employee for unemployment insurance purposes, and will be liable to report wages paid to and pay taxes on those wages unless all three parts of the ABC test are met.
+This is true even if the IRS

+"Evidentiary Factors" Test has a different outcome.
 Misclassification of employees as independent subcontractors is the single most common problem with regard to the proper reporting of individuals for unemployment insurance purposes.